XML RSS

 What causes industrial land pollution?

-The contaminants found on brownfield sites are broadly of three kinds: construction debris; petrochemical contamination from transport and fuels; and heavy metals and chemicals.
+The contaminants found on urban brownfield sites are broadly of three kinds:

 Standards are rising as more brownfield sites are chosen for redevelopment.

-However there have been cases where land re-developed for housing has been found later to be heavily polluted with toxic wastes left behind from industry.
+There have been cases where land redeveloped for housing has been found later to be heavily polluted with toxic wastes left behind from industry.
 In some cases families have had to contend with pollutants in the very ground that their homes and gardens were built upon and where their children play.

 Checks have to be made for heavy metal and petrochemical contamination before land can safely be re-used.

 In Britain, the Environment Act of 1995 targeted the legacy of land contamination from the Industrial Revolution.
 It allows the identification and remediation of land which poses "unacceptable risks" to human health and/or the wider environment.
-Many other post-industrial nations will have similar initiatives in place.
+Many other post-industrial nations will have similar initiatives in place for undoing soil pollution.

 Industrial pollution causes land pollution: